 2. Push direct bookings more than any other channel

 To expand further on the way that travelers are planning and booking their trips, more of them are making one-stop direct bookings with tour operators.
 With the ease of booking online, more customers are going straight to the source rather than booking through third-party OTAs (online travel agencies).
 And since direct bookings are more profitable for you, focusing on reaching your customers is more important than ever.
+Try Regiondo, the best booking system in Europe that can revolutionize your business and help you get more bookings online.
+Book a free demo with Regiondo expert to learn more about advantages of booking system.

 But it’s not just profits that make direct bookings so desirable.
 When your customers book with you directly you raise the level of customer engagement, building stronger relationships and trust for your business.
 And it’s this trust that’s going to provide you with repeat customers.